1. Teleconsent: A Novel Approach to Obtain Informed Consent for Research. Read Here

 5. An Exploration of Useful Telemedicine-Based Resources for Clinical Research.
 Read Here

-Clinical trials are key to ensuring high-quality, effective, and safe health care interventions, but there are many barriers to their successful and timely implementation.
-Difficulties with participant recruitment and enrollment are largely affected by difficulties with obtaining informed consent.
-Teleconsent is a telemedicine- based approach to obtaining informed consent and offers a unique solution to limitations of traditional consent approaches.
+Clinical trials are vital to ensuring high-quality, effective, and safe health care interventions, but there are many barriers to their successful and timely implementation.
+Difficulties with participant recruitment and enrollment are primarily affected by problems with obtaining informed consent.
+Teleconsent is a telemedicine based approach to obtaining informed consent and offers a unique solution to limitations of traditional consent approaches.